flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## Helping others

 Please help other contributors to the project wherever you can, as people all start somewhere.
-If you require assistance or wish to provide assistance you can ask/answer questions on the [#dev-support](https://discord.gg/v3jAxJpwZm){target=new} channel on discord.
+If you require assistance or wish to provide assistance, you can ask/answer questions on the [#dev-support](https://discord.gg/v3jAxJpwZm){target=new} channel on discord.

 ## Finding tasks